uc-cdis/BRH-documentation/docs/nextflow-create-docker.md

 ## Verify that your Docker and Docker Scout are working as expected

-Before you take the time to build your own Dockerfile, its good to be sure your Docker is able to pull the base image of interest and that you are able to scan with Docker Scout.
+Before you take the time to build your own Dockerfile, it's good to be sure your Docker is able to pull the base image of interest and that you are able to scan with Docker Scout.
 Doing these tests will be quite quick, and will help you identify problems more easily than if you try to troubleshoot problems in a build.
+This is also a good opportunity to verify that your selected base image has not accumulated any vulnerabilities since we last scanned it.

 ### **Test pulling the Docker image**